coderefinery/reproducible-research/_episodes/04-containers-for-reproducible-research.md

-COPY - copies local files from build context into our image WORKDIR - provides a way to set the working directory for the container when a container is launched from the image CMD -  specifies the command to run when a container is launched ..
+COPY - copies local files from build context into our image WORKDIR - provides a way to set the working directory for the container when a container is launched from the image CMD -  specifies the command to run when a container is launched LABEL - adds metadata to an image and is a key-value pair ..
 ..
   ```